 - China Southern flies a few passenger and freight routes between Guangzhou and airports in the United States, while also operating freight-only services to Chicago and Los Angeles.

-US Airports Served: Anchorage, Chicago, Los Angeles, New York, San Francisco.
+USA Airports Served: Anchorage, Chicago, Los Angeles, New York, San Francisco.

 IATA Code: CAN.

-US Airports Served: Los Angeles, San Francisco.
+USA Airports Served: Los Angeles, San Francisco.

 IATA Code: TAO.

-US Airports Served: Los Angeles, San Francisco.
+USA Airports Served: Los Angeles, San Francisco.